Help! My Child is Struggling with Reading

 "I couldn't be happier with SnapWords.
 They have brought a whole new level of interest in and engagement with teaching sight words.
 Great concept and one that is improving learning in my classroom."

-The children in category 3 differ from those in category 2 in that they have less understanding of how to even tackle reading.
-They have learned some basics, but your intuition is telling you that it would be best for them if you teach every aspect of reading in a way that especially designed for them.
+The children in category 3 differ from those in category 2 in that they have less understanding of how to tackle reading.
+They have learned some basics, but your intuition is telling you that it would be best for them if you teach every aspect of reading in a way that is especially designed for them.
 They don’t just need a little jump-start.
-They need the reading taught in a way that they can learn and in a way that will set their course towards success.
+They need the reading taught in a way that they can learn and that will set their course towards success.

 Easy-for-Me Teaching Kit Grade 2 will empower you as you teach your struggling readers all the concepts of reading.
 Skills taught include: